 Early in her career, Mary Ann worked as a technical writer producing computer user manuals for everything from large mainframes to desktop computers.
 Most of those materials were printed although just as she was leaving the field, embedded help files were beginning to replace dead tree books.
 Leaving that work she went back to school to earn a PhD in Religious Studies.
 She claims it took her so long to earn an advanced degree because she had to wait until she could do her research and write her dissertation using her trusty Macintosh.
-Today she teaches face-to-face classes at Yavapai College and online classes at the University of Houston Clear Lake.
+Today she teaches at Yavapai College.
 She also volunteers at Manzanita Village the local co-housing community, the Prescott Area Wildland- Urban Interface Commission (PAWUIC), and her local church where she often ends up doing computer work because she can.
 Check out her website at Dr. MaryAnn’s Academy.

 NEWSLETTER EDITOR: SHARON WALSH

 Sharon Walsh was raised in Rhode Island.
 She attended a business school and worked in Providence as a secretary for a large radio/television company.
 She met her future husband, Bob, there.
 Bob worked for GE, and they moved with his job to Cleveland, Richmond, VA, Atlanta, and Chesapeake, VA, before retiring to AZ in 2008.